Rupert Hoogewerf: Other works

 Other lists include the Hurun Global Highschools List, ranking the world's best independent high schools, the Hurun Philanthropy List, ranking the biggest philanthropists, the Hurun Art List, ranking the world's most successful artists alive today.

 Awards

-His contribution to the promotion of transparent and responsible wealth creation has seen him gain a great deal of recognition.

 Hoogewerf in November 2018 was made a professor of Practice for Durham University Business School, in recognition of a substantial lifetime contribution to the advancement and application of entrepreneurship in China and India.

 Personal life

 Hoogewerf is married and lives with his wife and three children in Oxford, UK.